-Attorney Schinner is an Employment Law and Corporate Fraud Litigator representing clients in a wide range of employment and fraud-related matters.
+Attorney Schinner is an employment law and corporate fraud litigator representing clients in a wide range of employment and fraud-related matters.
 Approximately half of his regular practice focuses primarily on representation of whistleblowers seeking recovery of fraudulently obtained taxpayer funds through legal action brought under the qui tam provisions of the False Claims Act.
-Because CLF’s whistleblower practice is national in scope, Attorney Schinner, as part of a close-knit team of attorneys and staff and a national network of FCA specialists, investigates, researches, drafts, and files sealed complaints in federal courts across the country to uncover and put a stop to fraud schemes and to obtain recovery for our whistleblower clients.
-In addition, Attorney Schinner handles all types of whistleblower and retaliation claims.
+Because Cross Law Firm’s whistleblower practice is national in scope, attorney Schinner is part of a close-knit team of attorneys and staff and a national network of FCA specialists, and he investigates, researches, drafts, and files sealed complaints in federal courts across the country to uncover and put a stop to fraud schemes and to obtain recovery for our whistleblower clients.
+In addition, attorney Schinner handles all types of whistleblower and retaliation claims.

 In his free time, Paul enjoys playing and teaching tennis; Badger and Bucks basketball; classic films; historical biographies; political debate; white water rafting; spoken-word poetry; Russian and American novels; Showtime’s "Homeland" and HBO’s "Silicon Valley;" and destroying his younger brothers in one-on-one basketball.